scorpion421/LogiOptionsPlus-InMemoryPatching-WH-Mod/README.md

 - which signature was matched and at what address,
 - how many enabled/disabled entries were loaded from settings,
-- each time the foreground-check handler fires, with the process name it saw.
+- each time an application matches an entry from either list, with the pattern that matched.

+The handler deliberately does not log on every foreground change.
+It runs on a path the window manager is timing, and logging there is expensive enough to interfere with fullscreen transitions.

 If you see `no matching signature found`, the installed agent version is not covered by the current signatures.
-If the handler never fires, the hook did not take.
 If settings show `0 enabled`, the application list did not load -- verify the entries in the Windhawk settings UI.

+Note that not every fullscreen or taskbar oddity is caused by this mod.
+Firefox had a Gecko bug where the Windows taskbar stayed visible when a tab went fullscreen while a Picture-in-Picture window was open ([bug 2048501](https://bugzilla.mozilla.org/show_bug.cgi?id=2048501)), reproducible on a clean profile with no add-ons.
+Rule out the browser before suspecting the mod.

 ## Credits